nhtnhanbn/nhtnhanbn.github.io/about.md

 You can contact me on Instagram [@nhan.an.victorian](https://instagram.com/nhan.an.victorian) or by email [nhtnhanbn@gmail.com](mailto:nhtnhanbn@gmail.com).

-Any personal sources will not be disclosed or acknowledged without mutual agreement
+Any personal sources will not be disclosed or acknowledged without mutual agreement.

 *Verbis non factis* crudely means "By words, not deeds".